-If a member of staff suspects a pupil is in possession of a banned item, the pupil will be instructed to turn out their pockets, desk and/or bag.
+If a member of staff suspects a student is in possession of a banned item, the student will be instructed to turn out their pockets, desk and/or bag.

-When exercising their authority to search with consent, staff members will assess and consider the age and needs of the pupil being searched.
-Where required, reasonable adjustments will be put in place where a pupil has additional needs or a disability.
+When exercising their authority to search with consent, staff members will assess and consider the age and needs of the student being searched.
+Where required, reasonable adjustments will be put in place where a student has additional needs or a disability.